MEMORANDUM OF UNDERSTANDING

-VA-ONCE (VA ONline
+VA-ONCE (VA ONline Certification of Enrollment)

 Electronic Transfer of Enrollment Information by

 Educational Institutions to the Department of Veterans Affairs

 This is an agreement between the Department of Veterans Affairs,

 hereinafter referred to as VA, and

-, hereinafter referred to as the institution.
+hereinafter referred to as the institution.
 The purpose of this agreement

 is to establish an alternative procedure for the institution to use to make

 certifications to VA of enrollments and changes in enrollments of students

 assistance programs administered by VA.

-Under current procedures, a majority of institutions use the VACERT program to
+Under current procedures, a majority of institutions use the VACERT program

-certifications in written form, the institution's
+institutions prepare such certifications in written form, the institution's

 certifying official signs them, and presents them to VA in that form.
 The

 institution to use an Internet program known as VA-ONCE, to submit the

 certifications solely by electronic means.